-No question, your grip is the most essential aspect of the dart throw.
-In which case, it’s important to use a grip which feels most comfortable for you.
+Your grip is the most important aspect of the dart throw.
+Therefore, it’s important to use a grip which feels most comfortable for you.

 To start with, there is no right or wrong when it comes to taking your grip.
 You’ll typically find that each player holds the dart in a slightly different way.
 However, your grip will depend on the barrel of the dart largely depends on these two things:

 Mentioned below are some of the things that you should always keep in mind while gripping your dart.

 Your grip should be tight and firm.
 However, avoid gripping the dart too hard, as you’ll find it more difficult to throw consistently.

 In order to assume the perfect grip loosely hold your dart, enough so that it doesn’t slip.
 However, make sure to hold it firm to keep it under control when throwing.
 Generally, people hold the dart too tightly, which is the common mistake made by beginners.